sourcefuse/arc-saas/README.md

 1. [Tenant Management Service](services/tenant-management-service)
 2. [Subscription Service](services/subscription-service)

+## Sequelize Support

+If your SaaS application uses Sequelize as the ORM, make sure to use the Sequelize-compatible components,else use the respective default components.

 ## Feedback

 If you've noticed a bug or have a question or have a feature request, [search the issue tracker](https://github.com/sourcefuse/arc-saas/issues) to see if someone else in the community has already created a ticket.